peterwilli/Thingy/README.md

 # Credits and special thanks

- - First and foremost Han Xiau for being around in DMs helping me with what I struggled with but also putting me on the right direction in various moments.
+ - First and foremost Han Xiao for being around in DMs helping me with what I struggled with but also putting me on the right direction in various moments.
  - [DiscoArt](https://github.com/jina-ai/discoart): without this project, I was never able to cook this up in a weekend.
  - [Jina](https://jina.ai) which has some incredible tooling I got familiar with.